 - Current resume for each instructor.

-- Two signed letters of recommendation from a Trinity College professor (preferably at least one in a field related to the subject of the course) for each instructor; one of these recommendations must be from the faculty sponsor.
-Combined letters are acceptable.
+- Two letters of recommendation from a Trinity College professor (preferably who teach a field related to the subject of the course) for each instructor.
+One of these recommendation letters for each instructor must be from the House Course's faculty sponsor.
+Combined recommendation letters (in which professors or sponsors recommend both instructors within the same letter) are acceptable.

 Please direct questions regarding House Course applications to firstname.lastname@example.org.